Rugby league: New Zealand Warriors claim shock NRL win over Manly Sea Eagles

 The Warriors created some good chances after halftime — with a brilliant raid down the left wing scotched by a Maumalo forward pass — and kept up their defensive urgency.

-Warriors 24 (K Maumalo 2, L Sao, J Tevaga tries; C Harris-Tavita 3 cons, pen)
+Warriors 24 (Ken Maumalo 2, Ligi Sao, Jazz Tevaga tries; Chanel Harris-Tavita 3 cons, pen)

-Sea Eagles 16 (J Thompson, R Garrick 2 tries; R Garrick 2 cons)
+Sea Eagles 16 (Joel Thompson, Reuben Garrick 2 tries; Garrick 2 cons)

 Halftime: 18-0